jepstein-eagle/adaptable/packages/adaptableblotter-ng-aggrid/README.md

   /* this is here so we detect when the dark theme has been correctly loaded */
   --ab-theme-loaded: dark;

-  /* the background for the whole AdaptableBlotter Dashboard - only used once */
+  /* the background for the whole Adaptable Dashboard - only used once */
   --ab-dashboard__background: #232323;
   --ab-cmp-input--disabled__background:#b6b7b8;